-- (2) Duration: the length of the problem can be assessed by either inpatient or outpatient use of service history, reported length of time of impairment, or some combination, including at least two prior hospitalizations of more than twenty-one days or any number of hospitalizations (more than one) totaling at least forty-two days prior to the assessment, or ninety to three hundred sixty-five days in a hospital or nursing home within three prior years, or major functional impairment lasting more than two years, resulting in utilization of outpatient mental health services on an intermittent basis, a continuous basis, or both. - (3) Disability/functional impairment: severity of disability can be established by disruption in two or more life activities, including but not limited to: - (a) Employment; - (b) Contributing substantially to one's own financial support (not to be entitlements); - (c) Independent residence; - (d) Self-care; - (e) Perception and cognition; - (f) Stress management or coping skills; or - (g) Interpersonal and social relations. - (II) (KK) "Skilled nursing care" means procedures that require necessitate technical skills and knowledge beyond those the untrained person possesses and that are commonly employed in providing for the physical, mental, and emotional needs of the ill or otherwise incapacitated.
-"Skilled nursing care" includes, but is not limited to, the following: - (1) Irrigations, catheterizations, application of dressings, and supervision of special diets; - (2) Objective observation of changes in the resident's condition as a means of analyzing and determining the nursing care required necessary and the need for further medical diagnosis and treatment; - (3) Special procedures contributing to rehabilitation; - (4) Administration of medication by any method ordered by a physician or other licensed health care professional acting within their applicable scope of practice, such as hypodermically, rectally, or orally, including observation of the resident after receipt of the medication; or - (5) Carrying out other treatments prescribed by the physician or other licensed health care professional acting within their applicable scope of practice, that involve a similar level of complexity and skill in administration. - (JJ) (LL) "Special care unit" means a residential care facility, or part thereof, that is dedicated to providing care to residents with diagnoses, that include, but are not limited to, late-stage cognitive impairment with significant ongoing daily living assistance needs, cognitive impairments with increased emotional needs or presenting behaviors that cause problems for the resident or other residents, or both; or, serious mental illness. - (KK) (MM) "Special diets" means a therapeutic diet limited to:
+(2) Duration: the length of the problem can be assessed by either inpatient or outpatient use of service history,

+- (3) Disability/functional impairment: severity of disability can be established by disruption in two or more life activities, including but not limited to: - (a) Employment; - (b) Contributing substantially to one's own financial support (not to be entitlements); - (c) Independent residence; - (d) Self-care; - (e) Perception and cognition; - (f) Stress management or coping skills; or - (g) Interpersonal and social relations. - (II) (JJ) "Skilled nursing care" means procedures that require-necessitate technical skills and knowledge beyond those the untrained person possesses and that are commonly employed in providing for the physical, mental, and emotional needs of the ill or otherwise incapacitated.
+"Skilled nursing care" includes, but is not limited to, the following: - (1) Irrigations, catheterizations, application of dressings, and supervision of special diets; - (2) Objective observation of changes in the resident's condition as a means of analyzing and determining the nursing care required necessary and the need for further medical diagnosis and treatment; - (3) Special procedures contributing to rehabilitation; - (4) Administration of medication by any method ordered by a physician or other licensed health care professional acting within their applicable scope of practice, such as hypodermically, rectally, or orally, including observation of the resident after receipt of the medication; or - (5) Carrying out other treatments prescribed by the physician or other licensed health care professional acting within their applicable scope of practice, that involve a similar level of complexity and skill in administration. - (JJ)-(KK) "Special care unit" means a residential care facility, or part thereof, that is dedicated to providing care to residents with diagnoses, that include, but are not limited to, late-stage cognitive impairment with significant ongoing daily living assistance needs, cognitive impairments with increased emotional needs or presenting behaviors that cause problems for the resident or other residents, or both; or, serious mental illness.

+(KK) (LL) "Special diets" means a therapeutic diet limited to:

-- (1) Nutrient adjusted diets, including high protein, no added salt, and no concentrated sweets - (2) Volume adjusted diets, including small, medium and large portions; - (3) The use of finger foods or bite-sized pieces for a resident's physical needs; or - (4) Mechanically altered food. - (LL) (NN) "Staff member" or "staff" means an individual working in a residential care facility including the owner; the administrator; a full-time, part-time or temporary paid employee; or an individual working on contract for the facility.
+- (1) Nutrient adjusted diets, including high protein, no added salt, and no concentrated sweets - (2) Volume adjusted diets, including small, medium and large portions; - (3) The use of finger foods or bite-sized pieces for a resident's physical needs; or - (4) Mechanically altered food. - (LL) (MM) "Staff member" or "staff" means an individual working in a residential care facility including the owner; the administrator; a full-time, part-time or temporary paid employee; or an individual working on contract for the facility.

-(MM) (OO) "Supervision" means:
+(MM) (NN) "Supervision" means: